 JBL Waterproof Flip 5 Speaker – Larger size for coastal elopements, campfires, or anything where you might want louder sound.

-There’s always a chance, especially in the Pacific Northwest, that it’ll rain.
+There’s always a chance especially in the Pacific Northwest that it will rain.
 So packing for your elopement also means packing for the weather!
 A small dry bag is a lightweight option for storing your wallet and phone while we’re out hiking.
 There are various sizes, but we like 4 liters to be able to fit a few extra items.
-Totally depends on what all you’d like to store–but use the diagram on the site to figure out the size you need!
+Totally depends on what essentials you need to keep dry.

 Water Bottle/Water Bladder